Ringworm Isn’t Always Red: Spotting the Rash on Darker Skin Tones

 The stratum corneum is not identical in everyone.
 Studies indicate that the skin of East Asians normally has a stratum corneum that is not only thicker but also more compact in comparison with the strata of people with lighter skin.
 While this sounds like a positive aspect, and it is to some extent (a stronger barrier may prevent irritants from entering), it also implies that the skin may lose its water very fast.
 This can make the skin dry, and the occurrence of eczema can increase.
 Besides, Asian skin is prone to post-inflammatory hyperpigmentation (PIH), after the event of a minor breakout or irritation, a dark spot is the aftermath that stays for a long time.

 In the same manner, African skin usually has a stratum corneum that is thicker and more compact.
 This gives the skin extra protection from external traumas, but the mentioned benefits come with some of the same problems.
-The skin is capable of losing water very fast which is one of the causes of dryness and also the condition which many people know as “ashy”.
+The skin is capable of losing water very fast, which is one of the causes of dryness, and also the condition which many people know as “ashy”.
 Hyperpigmentation is yet another issue that occurs frequently, and the reason is that even a slight irritation may result in dark marks that are indistinguishable from the skin and are there long after the skin has recovered.

 On the contrary, Caucasian skin, in general, has a relatively thin stratum corneum.
-In this case, skincare products can penetrate the skin quite easily, and the effects can be seen quicker but at the same time, the skin is more susceptible to environmental stress.
+In this case, skincare products can penetrate the skin quite easily, and the effects can be seen quickly, but at the same time, the skin is more susceptible to environmental stress.
 The thinner the barrier, the less protective it is, which is the main reason why lighter skin is more highly predisposed to sunburn and certain types of skin cancer.

 Why it all matters for your skincare routine

-Even if the stratum corneum is measured in microns, it is still the one that controls your skin's behavior and the way your skin reacts to the products.
-The product penetration is slowed down by a thick barrier, while a thinner one may indicate that the skin is more sensitive.
+Product penetration is slowed down by a thick barrier, while a thinner one may indicate that the skin is more sensitive.
 This is the reason why knowing the structure of your skin is very important in the correct ways of treating it.

 Takeaway

 Of course, no matter what skin type and shade you have, healthy skin starts with taking good care of your skin barrier.
 This means regular use of emollients, gentle exfoliation, and avoiding the use of harsh products that may be doing more damage than good.
-The stratum corneum is different from person to person, and understanding this is explains why there is no such thing as one-size-fits-all skincare.
+The stratum corneum is different from person to person, and understanding this explains why there is no such thing as one-size-fits-all skincare.

 References